vizia/vizia-plug-book/src/getting_started.md

 The template creates a nih-plug project without a GUI, so first we need to change the dependencies to include vizia into the project.

-Open the `Cargo.toml` and add the following dependency below the `nih_plug` dependency:
+Open the `Cargo.toml` file and add the following below the `nih_plug` dependency:

 ```toml
 nih_plug_vizia = { git = "https://github.com/robbert-vdh/nih-plug.git" }
 ```

-Note that the git URL is the same as the `nih_plug` dependency above it as the crates are from the same repository.
+Note that the git URL is the same as the `nih_plug` dependency above it as both crates are from the same repository.

 ## Adding a basic Vizia GUI